lisr-pcx/on-board-tips/docs/regular_expressions.md

 # Regular Expressions

 Mastering regex can take a lot of your time, especially at the beginning, but you only need to practice.
-Use them in your C/C++ code but also inside scripts (Python) or directly in your editor (vi or notepad++).
+Use them in your code but also inside scripts or directly in your editor (vi or notepad++).

 ## Overview